AzmHmd/ERG_Synthesis_model/README.md

 python test.py --name label2city_1024p --netG local --ngf 32 --resize_or_crop none
 ```

+### Docker
+We provide the pre-built Docker image and Dockerfile that can run this code repo.
+See `docker` directory.

 ## Citation

 If you find this useful for your research, please use the following.